 This rarely happens but the local co-ordinator is avilable to discuss and resolve any issues that may arise during your stay.
-This may necessitate changing host famlies if a solutions cannot be found.
+This may necessitate changing host famlies if a solution cannot be found.

-Students provide their host tutors with an example of their English level before they arrive which enables the tutor to preppare the lessons in accordance with students ability.
-If for some reason, the level the lessons are delivered at are not appropriate then the students should advise the tutor as soon as possible so that an adjustment can be made.
+Students provide their host tutors with an example of their English level before they arrive which enables the tutor to prepare the lessons in accordance with the students ability.
+If for some reason, the level the lessons are delivered at are not appropriate then the student should advise the tutor as soon as possible so that an adjustment can be made.

 It’s perfectly safe to use your debit and credit cards in shops and restaurants its also fine to withdraw cash from the local ATM ( although you will be charged for this).
 You can also open a non resident Bank Account.This can be done within an hour and it includes a debit card and on line banking facilities (you need to bring your Passport)